top of page

 What Is a Super Account and Why It Matters

-A super account is the retirement savings account you — as an employer — must contribute to on behalf of your employees.
+A superannuation account is the retirement savings account you, as an employer, must contribute to for eligible employees.
+Super is not optional — it’s mandated by Australian law.

-• Report contributions via STP (Single Touch Payroll)
+• Reporting contributions through STP (Single Touch Payroll)

-• Build employee trust: Paying super on time signals you’re a professional, reliable employer.
+Paying super on time signals that you’re professional and reliable.

-• Claim tax deductions: Super is tax-deductible, but only if paid by the quarterly due dates.
+Super is deductible only if paid by the due date.

 What You Need Before You Start